 I love Slovakia.
 I love Slovaks.
 My first encounter with Slovakia, at the impressionable age of 18, changed me forever.
 What I experienced here is a kindness, an authenticity, a love for life, and a genuine pride in culture and tradition that touched me to the extent that I was never again going to be happy with my life in the USA.
-Many years later, even after finishing university in rugged Colorado, and then discovering so much beauty and intensity in Seattle, I made the difficult and impractical decision to call Slovakia home.
-Slovakia feels more real to me and this is where I feel more alive.
+Many years later, I made the difficult and impractical decision to call Slovakia home.

 But my love for Slovakia is not naive.
 Even before moving here, I visited at least 10 times and I have countless connections and relationships here.
 I know that no place is perfect.
 I know that nobody is perfect.
 Still, we have to hold ourselves to some standard.
 When someone you love is falling short of even the minimum standard, you have to speak up.

-I once had a good friend in Presov -- an American who had lived here for many years.
+I once had a good friend in Presov; an American who had lived here for many years.
 He once confessed to me, "I'm ready to meet the right woman and fall in love.
 The problem I have is that every single woman I meet is racist.
 How can I marry a racist?"
 I understood him completely.
-The vast majority of Slovaks I've known through the years have not been shy about expressing racist ideas about the Roma people -- a darker-skinned, ethnic minority who have been discriminated against in Europe for centuries.
-Here are some typical examples (I apologize to my foreign audience because this will be difficult to read):
+The vast majority of Slovaks I've known through the years have not been shy about expressing racist ideas about the Roma people.
+Here are some typical examples of statements that are actually said out loud (I apologize to my foreign audience because this will be difficult to read):

 "They are not even human.
 They are like animals."